maxfahl/cursor-agent-master-prompt/prompt.md

   - Implementation details and goals.
 - Other useful reference details.

-# Steps to take
+# Task steps to take
-[List of actionable steps for the task, put "—" when there are not tasks]
+[List of actionable task steps for the task, put "—" when there are not tasks]

-# Current execution step: [The number of the current execution step]
+# Current task step: [The number of the current task step]

 # Task Progress
 - Updates must include: